defenseunicorns/pepr/docs/080_faq/README.md

 * Pepr is written in TypeScript.
 Kyverno is written in Go.
 * Pepr provides the flexibility of a full-fledged, strongly typed programming language to decide what decisions to make based on events happening in the cluster.
 With Kyverno, you are limited to the constraints of YAML.
 * Pepr can be used to reconcile events in order, similar to Kube-Builder or Operator SDK.
 * Pepr can apply a CustomResourceDefinition and control cluster state based on that custom resource.
-For example:
-  * When a `WebApplication` resource is created, deploy a certain deployment, service, serviceAccount, networkPolicy, serviceMonitor, PrometheusRule, etc.
-  * When a `WebApplication` resource is deleted, delete all the resources that were created for that `WebApplication`
-  * When a `WebApplication` is updated, update the deployed Kubernetes resources for that `WebApplication`

 Both Pepr and Kyverno are great tools.
 Which one to use for your project depends on your use case.